 Ask Not What You Can Do for the Lebert EQualizer But Ask What the Lebert EQualizer Can Do for You!

 I was expecting to just be able to do dips with these things.
+Perhaps even use these as saw horses when I am working on my woodworking projects.
 They are made of solid metal and can probably hold up to being run over by a truck.
 But as I started searching on YouTube, I started realizing that there were a variety of ways to use this amazingly simple piece of exercise equipment besides just doing dips.

 Editor’s Note: Also see fitness coach Natalie Jill’s videos of several Lebert EQualizer workouts.

 If you don’t enjoy getting down on the floor and doing push-ups or your limited mobility might prevent you from doing so, then you have an alternative with the Lebert EQualizer.
 There are a few ways you can do push-ups on these.
 You are really only limited by your creativity.

 Have you ever wanted to start practicing on your very own parallel bars in hopes of someday making the Olympics?
 Well, that time might have passed for you, but the Lebert EQualizer basically gives you parallel bars to use at home.
 You could definitely work up a routine on these bars without ever having your feet touch the floor.
 You might want to film this routine and throw it up on YouTube just in case any Olympic trainers are searching for a new protege.
 If Justin Bieber was discovered on YouTube, you can’t be too far behind.

 If you don’t have a cable crossover machine in your home gym, and most people don’t, then the Lebert EQualizer could be of assistance in doing back exercises.
 You can lay down on the floor underneath these things and pull yourself up just like you are doing rows or pull-ups.